Home

 Michelle's Question: I still can't understand why only the children's best interest is a factor in relocating.
 Why is it in my "children's best interest" for their mother to be cheated on, left/abandoned, divorced and now forced to live where she doesn't want to live (for obvious reasons)!
 Married for 10 years....stay-at-home mom, whose husband left and was gone for 6 months before I filed for divorce...didn't pay for child-support during that time; only maintained mortgage and utility payments.
 I was forced to sell my house, relocate my children to a different town and school district, pay an exorbitant amount for housing.....and I now have to watch my ex-husband's mistress "mother" my children when they are with their father.
 How could that possibly be the right thing to do, ethically or legally?

 Brette's Answer: I understand your anger and point of view.
 You have rights and you need to have an attorney who can advocate for them - it does not sound like you've had that and that may be why your situation is as difficult as it is.
 Custody is determined based on what is best for the children.
 What you need to understand is that the parents' lives certainly impact the children's well-being.
 That is why relocation is often approved when it means the custodial parent will have a higher standard of living or a more stable situation.
 I know you're angry, but what you need to see is that having some kind of relationship with their father is in the children's best interests in most cases.
-Therefore, the court wants to create a situation where the children have access to both parents. » Return to top
+Therefore, the court wants to create a situation where the children have access to both parents.

 Would a move be approved if visitation traumatizes my son?

-Desi's Question: My husband and I divorced 11 months ago.
-We have an 11 yr old boy who is still very hurt that his father disappeared for a few months then showed up with a pregnant girlfriend.
+Desi's Question: I divorced 11 months ago.
+We have an 11 year old boy who is still very hurt that his father disappeared for a few months then showed up with a pregnant girlfriend.
 He refuses visitation in his home and the constant whining from his father turns their relationship into hell for my son.
 Every time they have a scheduled visit, my son is terrified because his father used to beat me up in front of him and my son is constantly under stress.
 For this reason I would like to move to a different state.
 How do I need to go about this so I can get the judge to approve this move?

 Brette's Answer: Moving isn't going to solve your problem.
 You need to get your son to a therapist to deal with this.
 Then modify the visitation as recommended by the therapist.